AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 The COSMIC mutation data were obtained from https://cancer.sanger.ac.uk/cosmic/download *To run this analysis, you need to obtain these data.*
 The full, unfiltered somatic mutations file `CosmicMutantExport.tsv` for grch38 is used here and the genomic coordinates is arranged to be in BED format.
-COSMIC mutations are overlapped with the present data's mutations using GenomicRanges.
-The outcome of this overlap is added to the VAF data.frame with two TRUE/FALS columns: `overlap_w_cosmic` is TRUE for mutations that overlap with COSMIC mutations, while `same_as_cosmic` is TRUE when the base change summary is also identical.
+COSMIC mutations are overlapped with the present data's mutations using `GenomicRanges`.
+The outcome of this overlap is added to the VAF data.frame with two `TRUE/FALSE` columns:
+`overlap_w_cosmic` is TRUE for mutations that overlap with COSMIC mutations, while `same_as_cosmic` is TRUE when the base change summary is also identical.
 The VAF for mutations that are or are not overlapping with COSMIC mutations are then plotted in a violin plot.

 *Output for this analysis*
 * `results/<caller_name>/<caller_name>_vaf.tsv`